awsdocs/aws-cdk-guide/v2/context.md

 Run cdk context --reset KEY_OR_NUMBER to remove a context key.
 If it is a cached value, it will be refreshed on the next cdk synth.
 ```

 To remove a context value, run cdk context \-\-reset, specifying the value's corresponding key or number\.
-The following example removes the value that corresponds to the second key in the preceding example, which is the list of availability zones in the Ireland region\.
+The following example removes the value that corresponds to the second key in the preceding example\.
+This value represents the list of Availability Zones in the Europe \(Ireland\) Region\.

 ```
 cdk context --reset 2